 Follow any instructions for use and disposal provided on product labels.

-Most EU Member States have implemented separate collection for a list of HHW since early 1990’s.
-Some countries have introduced separate collection through policy documents rather than through regulations.
-Different collection systems are in place for HHW but most countries rely on active public participation such as free deposit at a civic amenity centre.
-Information campaigns are key to the success of such separate collection
+When a scheme of separate collection for HHW is in place, there are several specific Y-codes that may be used for separately collected fractions of hazardous compounds (HHW) in the household waste stream.
+In case of a waste that is a mixture of different Y-codes, only the Y-code that corresponds most closely to the waste composition is to be used for national reporting ().

 On-site collection

-Households usually keep waste to be discarded in designated containers.
+In general, for household waste, the waste is kept to be discarded in designated containers.
 These may be metal or plastic dust-bins or plastic and paper bags.
 In large buildings and apartment blocks, centralized containers are sometimes provided into which occupants place their waste.
 In most developed countries, it is usual for household waste to be collected from premises on a regular basis since food waste, in particular, decays rapidly.

-For the HHW portion, there are several option of specific collection (see section e); therefore a household hazardous waste collection project is to provide safe collection, transport and disposal of the wastes.
+For the HHW portion, there are several option of specific collection (see section b); therefore a HHW collection project is to provide safe collection, transport and disposal of these types of wastes.
 Collections can be offered annually, semi-annually, or on an ongoing basis.
 The benefits of a collection project include:

 Removes HHWs from homes and residential trash, thereby reducing the potential for HHW exposure and injury to homeowners, firefighters and refuse workers.